Noel Park and Wood Green railway station

 Noel Park and Wood Green was a railway station on the Palace Gates Line in Wood Green, north London.
 It was located on the north-east side of The Broadway adjacent to Pelham Road.
 Its site is now occupied by Wood Green Shopping City.

+History

 The station was opened by the Great Eastern Railway as Green Lanes on 1 January 1878, as the temporary terminus of the line – which was extended to Palace Gates (Wood Green) station on 7 October 1878.